bahner/ex-ipfs/README.md

 alias MyspaceIPFS.Refs
 Refs.local()

+# Subscribe to a PubSub Channel and send the message to my inbox
+MyspaceIPFS.PubSub.Channel.start_link(self(), "mychannel")
+flush
 ```

 The basic commands are in the MyspaceIPFS module.
 The grouped ipfs commands each have their separate module, eg. MyspaceIPFS.Refs, MyspaceIPFS.Blocks etc.